PeteLealiieeJ/perseverance_tracker/README.md

 #
 # Requirements for Local Use and Testing
-The following packages are required for direct use and are installed during container docker containerization (except for pytest which is only necessary for functionality testing)
+The following packages are required for direct use and are installed during docker containerization (except for pytest which is only necessary for functionality testing)

 1. Flask
 2. requests